junegunn/hbase-jruby/README.md

 HBase filters can not only filter rows but also columns.
-Since column filtering can be thought of as a kind of projection, it makes sense to internally utilize column filters in `HBase::Scoped#project`, instead of in `HBase::Scoped#filter`, although it's still perfectly valid to pass column filter to filter method.
+Since column filtering can be thought of as a kind of projection, it makes sense to internally apply column filters in `HBase::Scoped#project`, instead of in `HBase::Scoped#filter`, although it's still perfectly valid to pass column filter to filter method.